Special Programmes

 Discovery

-The Discovery programme happens on Thursday afternoons for Rata Team (Years 0-3).
+The Discovery programme happens on alternating Friday afternoons for Rātā Team (Years 0-3).
 Discovery sessions promote learning through play, where play is the valued mode of learning.
 Students are provided with a variety of opportunities they can explore, experiment, discover, and solve problems in imaginative and playful ways.

 Nathan